KTapson/kristen-website/content/english/studies.md

 ## Stereopoetry

-Controversial history of the reception of .
+"Science is practical in the highest sense of the word."
+- J.H. van't Hoff, _Imagination in Science_

+For a long time, I have been fascinated with stereochemistry and molecular shape.
 Connectivity dictates shape -- without a thorough consideration of shape, it is impossible to understand the bigger picture of meaning.
 Spatial relationship as an organizing - same connectivity but different orientation in space gives rise to different properties.
 Reaching back to a fundamental of matter.
-My project for the spring exhibition is to
+My project, which I plan to present alongside student work in the spring exhibition for our [Laboratory Art in Practice](https://bassconnections.duke.edu/project-teams/laboratory-art-practice-building-model-artscience-lab-duke-2022-2023) Bass Connection team, returns to van't Hoff's concept of the molecular model

-To interject some personal narrative into this project: in my first semester of graduate school, I wrote an essay historicizing the concept of imagination across literary and scientific texts for my cohort's proseminar.
+Some personal history guides me: in my first semester of graduate school, I wrote an essay historicizing the concept of imagination across literary and scientific texts for my cohort's proseminar.
 (At the time of the presentation, I was 22 years old).
-I presented a hybrid science- I remember the room got very quiet afterward.
+I presented a hybrid science-lit talk that literally included drawing models on the board.
+I remember the room got very quiet afterward.
 We had been talking about literary theory all semester.
 Finally, a friend gently suggested that I should return to Derrida's critique of Levi-Strauss.
-She was too nice to say so explicitly, but the implication was that my project was hopelessly regressive in its attempt to illuminate a key moment in the history of structural organic chemistry and collide it with - as a way of understanding .
-A new new structuralism.
+She was too nice to say so explicitly, but the implication was that my project was hopelessly regressive in its attempt to collide a key moment in the history of structural organic chemistry with key moments in literary theory.
+I was becoming an advocate of something like a new structuralism, which had already been disproven.
 I thought my friends were probably right.
-So I dropped it, and I _was_ able to complicate my .
-Yet, I never lost my energy for the of undisciplined or ___ reconceptualizations of the taken-for-granted fundamentals of a field.  , has formed a crucial pedagogical -- that the moment of encounter with another -- had at the time only wished to have someone to support my work that would hold this interest in real science next to something that could complicate and .
-Now, when I am mentoring students, I take great pleasure in sharing good advice from my training when you are working in a space or a sign system that might quickly, and incorrectly, subsume novelty under existing frameworks. that  I "generate the criteria for your own reception"--a quote I always properly attribute--and I have watched with pleasure as my students react with enthusiasm to this prospect, often writing it down.
+So I dropped it, and I _was_ able to complicate my views as I became more disciplined.
+I hoped to have someone support my work that would help me hold onto this interest in real scientific practice next to something that would actually mobilize its possibility.
+And I never lost my energy for moments when a person encounters a new-to-them field without any immersion in its taken-for-granted fundamentals and presents a natural yet radical alternative vision.
+New fields can form or organize this way.
+This enduring commitment to interdisciplinary encounters forms a crucial pillar of my approach to pedagogy.
+When I mentor students now, I am often working with students trying to navigate their passion for serious (and sometimes seriously playful) considerations of scientific practice in the context of art.
+When you are working in a space or a sign system that might quickly, and incorrectly, subsume novelty under existing frameworks, it is worthwhile to have supporters who will hold space for possibility.
+"What you have to do is generate the criteria for your own reception," I say, always properly attributing the quote to my training, and then I watch with pleasure as my students react with enthusiasm to this prospect, usually writing down the instruction.

-Alan J. Rocke's sympathetic book on German chemist Hermann Kolbe helpfully contextualizes the circumstances surrounding the controversial reception of van't Hoff's theory:
+Now I would like to turn somewhat abruptly to the specific context of this significant and peculiar moment in the history of structural organic chemistry.
+Alan J. Rocke's sympathetic book on German chemist Hermann Kolbe helpfully draws attention to the circumstances surrounding the controversial reception of van't Hoff's theory:

 A sketch of the theory was published in Dutch in 1874, and a longer French version appeared the next year.
 The first enthusiastic advocate of van't Hoff's theory was Johannes Wislicenus, professor at Wurzburg, who was a mid-career structural organic chemist with a fine reputation; he had even published some thoughts on three-dimensional (physical) isomerism himself.
 Wislicenus asked his student F. Hermann to prepare a German translation of van't Hoff's "Chemistry in Space," wrote an enthusiastic preface, and sold the work to Vieweg Verlag.
 Kolbe found out about this translation almost immediately because the Vieweg company had a long-established policy of automatically sending proof sheets of all their organic-chemical publications to Kolbe.
 (328)

-In short, Kolbe mocks, taunts, and pathologizes van't Hoff in print.
+Kolbe, with no personal justification for disliking van't Hoff, therefore encounters the theory of the tetrahedral carbon early in its reception.
+In response, he publicly (in print) mocks, taunts, and pathologizes van't Hoff.
 Consistently, he attacks where he perceives weakness.
-While I am not interested in emphasizing the terms of Kolbe's sustained criticism, I do want to draw attention to the details of the situation's unfolding in order to then refocus attention on how van't Hoff later addresses the nature of experimentation.
-As Rocke points out, van't Hoff embodied a particularly infuriating form of researcher to Kolbe: "Kolbe found his ideal model for the "metachemist" pursuing "transcendental chemistry" when the then-unknown J.H. van't Hoff unveiled his theory of the asymmetric carbon atom, the first step toward chemistry considered in three dimensions--soon to be called stereo-chemistry" (328).
+While I am reluctant to emphasize Kolbe's sustained criticism, I do want to draw attention to the details of the situation's unfolding in order to then refocus attention on how van't Hoff later incorporates this critique into the way he addresses the nature of experimentation.
+As Rocke points out, van't Hoff embodied a particularly infuriating form of researcher to Kolbe: "Kolbe found his ideal model for the "metachemist" pursuing "transcendental chemistry" when the then-unknown J.H. van't Hoff unveiled his theory of the asymmetric carbon atom, the first step toward chemistry considered in three dimensions--soon to be called stereo-chemistry.
+Van't Hoff, who had studied with Kekulé and Wurtz, first found employment at the Utrecht Veterinary College..."
+(328).

 Famously, Kolbe takes aim at van't Hoff in lively, personal terms: